 Trying to force a character to fit into this “stereotypical role” because it’s expected is not good writing.

 And society still isn’t too happy with a woman who likes sex, who is experienced or knows her own body and wants.
 So we diminish a woman like that with a label, a negative label.
+We shun her and make her unclean.

 Another stereotype that can feed into societies bad labelling system.
 Let’s try and avoid it.